-The Safety Office inspects the campus twice a year to ensure compliance with OSHA regulations.
+EHS inspects the campus annually to ensure compliance with OSHA regulations.
 Inspections may be announced or unannounced.
-Please call the Safety Office if you would like a checklist appropriate for your area.
+Please call EHS if you would like a checklist appropriate for your area.

-All work related accidents and incidents are reviewed by the Safety Manager.
-If indicated, the Safety Manager will conduct an accident investigation to determine the causes and to recommend corrective actions to eliminate or minimize the event.
+All work related accidents and incidents are reviewed by the Environmental Health and Safety Director.
+If indicated, the Director will conduct an accident investigation to determine the causes and to recommend corrective actions to eliminate or minimize the event.
 Emphasis is placed on the importance of reporting all accidents and incidents to supervision, whether they result in personal injuries, illnesses, property damage, or near misses.
 Accident investigations are based on fact finding, not fault finding.
-Based on the investigation conducted by the Safety Office the following actions may be taken:
+Based on the investigation conducted by EHS the following actions may be taken:

 - A work order may be executed to make appropriate repairs.